HOW THINGS ARE WORKING NOW...

 - offering you an experience that provides as much freedom to climb as possible within the constraints under which we have to operate.

-We’re doing this by ‘keeping the climber clean’ through hand sanitising regimes and systems that help everyone manage social distancing.
-In the first instance capacity constraints in each part of the wall will help us do this and ensure that when you visit you have an unconstrained choice of routes to climb.
+We’re doing this by ‘keeping the climber clean’ through hand sanitising regimes and systems that help everyone manage social distancing including strict capacity limits across all parts of the centre.